BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-03-05-hunting-webpack-performances.md

 Once the migration from `node-sass` to `sass` (new Sass re-implementation) and the update of `sass-loader`, I was shocked!
 It took me about 10 minutes because there were few breaking changes and I **gained more than 1min30** on the build time.

-The sadness of telling me that I had lost a morning was quickly replaced by the joy of having managed to reduce the build time by a quarter.
+`sass-loader` made big improvements on performances, you should definitely make sure you use the last version.

+**I lost a morning on gaining 17 seconds and I spent 10 minutes to win 1min30.🤣**

 ### IgnorePlugin, TerserPlugin

 - `TerserPlugin` is used to uglify the javascript code in order to reduce its size and readability.
 It's a relatively long process, but *39 seconds* is too much.
-Just by updating the version of TerserPlugin to use the one integrated in Webpack, I could **reduce by 20 seconds** the build time.
+Just by updating the version of TerserPlugin to use the one integrated in Webpack, I managed to **reduce by 20 seconds** the build time.

 - `IgnorePlugin` is a core plugin that was used a lot in our application to avoid loading certain scripts in order to reduce the weight of the site.
-It was necessary, but today with Webpack we can use much better than that.
-Dynamic Import, ContextReplacement, there are plenty of solutions.
-As a general rule, one should avoid compiling files and then not using them.
+It was necessary, but today with Webpack we can use much better than that. _Dynamic Import, ContextReplacement_, there are plenty of solutions.
+As a general rule, we should avoid compiling files and then not using them.

 ### Recommendations from the community

 To improve the build perfs webpack provides a web page listing the actions to take to hunt what takes time.
-Je vous recommande fortement de vous y intéresser.
+I strongly advise to have a look at it.

 https://webpack.js.org/guides/build-performance/